 Below are the supported and recommended payment gateways with Sellerdeck Desktop and some guidance on them:

-Sellerdeck Payments currently meets SCA using 3D Secure, however you must activate this on your website.
+Sellerdeck Payments powered by NMI currently meets SCA using 3D Secure, however you must activate this on your website.

 To do that, please follow the instructions in the Help files within the section ‘Sellerdeck Payments’ of the Sellerdeck Desktop application.